6 Cool Classic Cars Reborn for the 21st Century Driver

 Image Editorial credit: Performance Portraits / Shutterstock.com

-In 2016, the Aston Martin DB4 GT Continuation made its debut, which was followed up three years later by the DB4 GT Zagato Continuation.
+In 2016, the Aston Martin DB4 GT Continuation debuted, followed up three years later by the DB4 GT Zagato Continuation.
 The original featured a shorter chassis, less weight, and an upgraded straight-six engine as opposed to the standard DB4.

-Available as part of the DBZ Centenary Collection, there are only 19 of these Zagato models in existence.
-It swaps out the original’s 3.7-liter straight-six for a 4.7-liter straight-six that generates about 389 horsepower.
-Power gets delivered to the rear wheels by a four-speed manual gearbox and limited-slip differential – the same configuration used way back in 1961.
-As a track-oriented car, it comes with Borrani wheels, a FIA-spec roll cage, and hand-sculpted aluminum panels.
+Available as part of the DBZ Centenary Collection, only 19 of these Zagato models exist.
+It swaps out the original’s 3.7-liter straight-six for a 4.7-liter straight-six, generating about 389 horsepower.
+Power gets delivered to the rear wheels by a four-speed manual gearbox and limited-slip differential – the same configuration used in 1961.
+It is a track-oriented car with Borrani wheels, an FIA-spec roll cage, and hand-sculpted aluminum panels.

 Jaguar E-type